 So if it’s important to discuss this type of work experience in the interview, why wouldn’t you include it on your resume?
 Especially if it’s relevant to the job or it demonstrates your transferable skills.

 How to market your side hustle on your resume

 Unfortunately, a lot of people miss this opportunity – that’s because they think a resume should still look the way it did when they conducted their first job search 20 years ago.
 They assume they can only include their full-time paid work under the ‘Experience’ section of their resume.
 This simply is not true.
 If you created a side hustle for whatever reason, you can include it under the ‘Experience’ section of your CV as well.
-Even if your side hustle hasn’t earned you a lot of money, you’ll want to include it for the new knowledge and skills you’ve gained from it!
+Even if your side hustle hasn’t earned you a lot of money, you’ll want to include it for the new skills you’ve gained from it!

 Don’t worry so much about how much money you’ve made.
 Instead focus on what you’ve accomplished in that time.
 This includes:

 - The skills you’ve gained

 - The software programs and platforms you’ve learned